gekatateam/neptunus/plugins/outputs/http/README.md

 The `http` output plugin writes events using HTTP client to configured host, but request path depends on event routing key.
 This plugin requires serializer.

+Plugin creates one requester per each unique event routing key, with personal batch controller.
+By the way, HTTP client shares between requesters.

 # Configuration
 ```toml
 [[outputs]]